sheki/talks/gophercon_2015_notes.md

 All these tests were great for us to gain confidence in go.
 * This convinced us that our biggest beast the API server should be in go and we earnestly started rewriting our stack.

+#proxy.
+Our primary Database mongo has a hard limit on the number of database connections it can handle - 20000.
+As we started to add more services and apps we started hitting this limit.
+So we built a proxy for Mongo purely in Go.
+Go's IO shone through when we were building this.
+MongoProxy is called Dvara and is available on our github repo.
+So building in a proxy in Go not that hard.

 #rewrite contd.
 * So how did we go about rewriting the API server.
 * Parse has around 50 api end points.